Interview - Founder member on never-evolving journey of Fairport Convention and playing Harrogate

 "That’s what makes us different from the other 60s bands we started with.”

-Today’s music critics may lionise Fairport Convention’s seminal Liege & Lief album, recorded in 1969 after a horrific car crash on the M1 on the way home from a gig, but there never has been only one Fairport Convention, musically or in terms of membership.
+Today’s music critics may lionise Fairport Convention’s seminal Liege & Lief album, recorded in 1969 after a horrific car crash on the M1 on the way home from a gig, perhaps the only major drama in their story, but there never has been only one Fairport Convention.

 Born in Muswell Hill in 1950, Simon Nichol outlines a way of seeing things rare among famous bands.